Characteristics of a Responsible Online Lending CompanyPublished on September 17, 2021 by Daniel Azzoli

 It’s your right to know what these charges entail before you sign a contract.
 The Truth in Lending Act (TILA) requires all lenders to disclose certain information depending on the type of loan product they offer.
 Some examples include the annual percentage rate (APR), full financing charges, payment schedule, and the total repayment amount you will pay.

-Broadly speaking, your online lending fees may be impacted by the following information:
+Broadly speaking, your online lending charges may be impacted by the following information:

 - Product: One of the four myths about online loans we investigated previously on our blog is that all online loans are the same.
 But this couldn’t be further from the truth.
 Online loans vary greatly, and their rates and fees reflect that.